AminaAzzmouri/skillfolio-backend/README.md

   - Introduce project status (planned, in progress, completed)
   - Connect projects to specific skills for better tracking
   - Test API endpoints for projects and prepare for frontend integration

 ---

+- **feature/user-goals:**

+  **Purpose:** Implement the Goal model, enabling users to define learning or achievement objectives.
+Goals give context to certificates and projects by setting measurable targets (e.g., complete 5 projects before a deadline).

+  **Current Status:**

+  - Goal model created in `users/models.py`
+  - Linked to User with fields: target_projects, deadline, created_at
+  - Admin registration completed
+  - Serializer and views prepared
+  - URLs configured for CRUD operations

+  **Next Steps:**

+  - Add validation to prevent past deadlines
+  - Extend Goal model to track progress dynamically (e.g., % completion based on linked projects)
+  - Allow users to mark goals as achieved or in progress
+  - Test Goal API endpoints and integrate with frontend

+---